ALIGNMENT | INTERNSHIP

 Iteration: Heatmaps for better comparison!

-Instead of isolated groups of bubbles, we introduced a heatmap format, making it easier to:
+Instead of isolated groups of bubbles, we introduced a heatmap format, making it easier to spot trends across teams at a glance and identify struggling teams without manual comparisons.

 VERSION 2